-In March 2003, our name officially changed to Pope John Paul II Catholic School.
+In March 2003, our name officially changed to Pope John Paul II Catholic School, and again in 2014 to Saint John Paul II Catholic School following his canonization.
 In 2016, we joined Ascension Catholic Academy as a founding member.
 The Academy is a consortium of “mission-critical” urban Catholic schools that share resources.

 A New Model for Catholic Education

 Ascension Catholic Academy provides centralized leadership and governance in multiple schools to deliver academic excellence and coordinated efforts to serve the whole child.
 It is the result of more than a year of study by Ascension and its partners on the best strategy to ensure excellence and sustainability in Catholic schools serving the highest portions of low-income scholars and families in the Minneapolis/St. Paul metropolitan area.Learn More